destinyae/walletconnect-docs/docs/advanced/multichain/polkadot/namespaces-guide.md

 ### Chains

-- `chains` is an array of chain ids which represent the chains the session will be using during its lifetime.
+- `chains` is an array of chain ids that represent the chains the session will be using during its lifetime.
 For Polkadot, the format for each chain id is the chain agnostic namespace (e.g. `eip155`, `polkadot`, `cosmos` etc) followed by a colon and the genesis hash for the chain (e.g. `91b171bb158e2d3848fa23a9f1c25182` for Polkadot).
 - A dapp or wallet can make as many or as few chain ids a part of its namespace as desired.

 ### Methods

-- `methods` is represented as an array of wallet defined methods that a session supports.
+- `methods` is an array of wallet-defined methods a session supports.
 - These are not pre-defined or centrally implemented and can be modified/extended as needed by a wallet.
 - In the above Polkadot session namespace example there are two given methods `polkadot_signMessage` and `polkadot_signTransaction`.
 The idea for the functionality of these methods is to sign the relevant data (either a message or unsigned transaction) and return the signature.
 [An example for each method](https://github.com/WalletConnect/web-examples/blob/main/advanced/wallets/react-wallet-v2/src/lib/PolkadotLib.ts).
-- If a dapp required additional method support such as receiving the signed hex for a transaction in order to submit it rather than the signature, a wallet only needs to define and add support for the method so that any dapp that requires that functionality can use it when making requests.
+- If a dapp requires additional method support such as receiving the signed hex for a transaction in order to submit it rather than the signature, a wallet only needs to define and add support for the method so that any dapp that requires that functionality can use it when making requests.
-- An example would be adding a method named `polkadot_getSignedHex` and creating an implementation that signs, and returns the hash of the signed transaction.
+- An example would be adding a method named `polkadot_getSignedHex` and creating an implementation that signs and returns the hash of the signed transaction.

 ```js
 // Example Session Namespace